sanrajagopal/DSC232RGroupProject/README.md

 #### IUCN Dataset

-To have accurate IUCN red list categories for the species we incorporated the IUCN red list assessment dataset which has up-to-date red list assessments.
+To have accurate IUCN red list categories for the species we incorporated the IUCN red list assessment dataset (IUCN 2024) which has up-to-date red list assessments.
 Each species the IUCN has assessed is given a classification and its latest assessment date.
 This information would act as the labels for our data.

 **Extracted year from dates** - Similar to the previous dataset, we extracted only the year using the UDF.
 Below is the code used.
 ```python